Director Cheatle Resigns And State Police Testimony

 There simply is no place for it in our democracy.

-In this role, Mr. Yoles leads uh the order 367,000 law enforcement members and representing police officers and the profession.
+In this role, Mr. Yolves leads the order to 367,000 law enforcement members and representing police officers and the profession.

-Prior to taking his current role, Mr. Yoes served an impressive 36 years as an active law enforcement officer.
+Prior to taking his current role, Mr. Yeose served an impressive 36 years as an active law enforcement officer.

-I thank the witnesses for being here today, and I now recognize Colonel Paris for five.
+I thank the witnesses for being here today, and I now recognize Colonel Paris for following.

 Okay, so he brought his union rep, guys.

-That that obviously, when you're put under oath like that, you you you're gonna bring your union rep minutes to summarize his opening statement.
+Obviously, when you're put under oath like that, you're going to bring your union rep. Minutes to summarize his opening statement.

-Chairman Green, Ranking Member Thompson, Homeland Security Committee members.
+Chairman Green, Ranking Member Thompson, Homeland Security Committee members, good morning.

-I am Colonel Christopher Paris, Commissioner of the Pennsylvania State Police.
+I am Colonel Christopher Parris, Commissioner of the Pennsylvania State Police.

 I would like to take this opportunity to offer our condolences on the passing of Congresswoman Lee.

-I would also like to take this opportunity to express our condolences to the comparator family and offer our continued prayers to Mr. Dutch, Mr. Copenhaver, as well as former President Trump, as they continue to recover.
+I would also like to take this opportunity to express our condolences to the Comparator family and offer our continued prayers to Mr. Dutch, Mr. Copenhaven, as well as former President Trump as they continue to recover.

-I would like to dedicate my testimony here today to the approximately 6,400 women and men, civilian and enlisted of the PSP, who work tirelessly for Pennsylvania, and it is my honor to lead them.
+I would like to dedicate my testimony here today to the approximately 6,400 women and men, civilian, and enlisted of the PSP who worked tirelessly for Pennsylvania, and it is my honor to lead them.

 And each day, as we arrive at day 10 today, I learn multiple new facts as we uncover new information as the investigation progresses.